 SepiaBackground.jpg

-If you've spent your whole life carrying everything for everyone else and your body is saying enough — this falling apart is an invitation to stand up, turn around, and finally say no.
+And this exhaustion you're feeling is not a personal failing.
+It's a signal.
+You have spent your whole life carrying everything for everyone else and your body is saying enough.
+This is an invitation to stand up, turn around, and finally say no.

 This is for you if you've hit a wall.
 If you can't get out of bed.
 If you're ready to rage quit by email and kick the trash can on the way out.
 If you're suddenly very sick.
 Or so lost in grief that it takes your breath away.
 If you find yourself quiet quitting your life.
 If you just can’t any more.
 If you’re wondering if this is all there is and you’re not sure why, or what to do about it.